open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/pipeline/airflow/gcs-composer.md

 Then, the code won't directly run using the hosts' environment, but rather inside a container that we created with only the `openmetadata-ingestion` package.

-**Note:** This approach only has the `openmetadata/ingestion-base` ready from version 0.12.1 or higher!

 ### Requirements

 The only thing we need to handle here is getting the URL of the underlying Composer's database.
 You can follow